simonhasan/4cscc-lab-manual/_sources/lessons-makecode/display/display-03-variables.md

 ![makecode-variables-01](assets/makecode-variables-01.png)

-A window opens prompting the user to name the variable.
-After naming the variable, select "Ok".
+A window prompts the user to name the variable.
+After naming the variable to "name", select "Ok."

 ![makecode-variables-02](assets/makecode-variables-02.png)

-The variable is now available to use in "Variables" in the Toolbox.
+The `name` variable is now available to use in "Variables" in the Toolbox.

 ![makecode-variables-03](assets/makecode-variables-03.png)